metno/genchem/doc/_build/html/_sources/GenChemDoc_intro.rst.txt

 Requirements
 ------------

+The GenChem system itself can be downloaded from `github <https://github.com/metno/genchem>`_.

 GenChem has been developed on Ubuntu linux systems, and should work on any modern linux/unix computer.
 The code has also been run on Windows via a virtual ubuntu environment and via the Docker